 Depending on your city and county in California, you may need a business license to do business.
 The state of California may also require you to be licensed if you’re going to perform certain services.

 If you’re unsure about the requirements for your state, as a business lawyer, I can help you.

-Forming an LLC in California is a multi-step process that can be complicated to figure out on your own.
+Setting up an LLC in California is a multi-step process that can be complicated to figure out on your own.

-There are also multiple California LLC fees you should be aware of.
+There are also multiple LLC California fees you should be aware of.

 If you need help with any step mentioned above, please don’t hesitate to reach out to me.

 I’ve been helping individuals form LLCs and other types of businesses for years now and I can help you too.

 Email me at email@example.com to get started with your LLC in California.